Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/DynamicContent.md

 await client.SetWidgetAsync((string)widget.Id, RequestContent.Create(widget));
 ```

 Note: The implementation of Azure.Core's dynamic JSON is optimized for round-trip scenarios.
-Given the performance goals of its design, using it to author large JSON values from scratch is not recommended.
-For more details, please see [Blog post on MutableJsonDocument and DynamicJson].
+Given the performance goals of its design, using it to author large JSON payloads from scratch is not recommended.